This Day In Music: July 17

 July 17, 1951 ~ Singer Tony Bennett records Blue Velvet at Columbia 30th Street Studio, New York, New York ~ Penned by Bernie Wayne and Lee Morris.
 Bennett would be the first to record the song, released as a single paired with Solitaire on the flip side the following September.
 Later versions would include recordings by Arthur Prysock and by Bill Farrell the same year, by the Clovers in 1955, and notably by Bobby Vinton in 1963, the latter taking it to the top of the Billboard Hot 100 chart

-July 17, 1950 ~ R&B, soul singer Damon Harris, full name Otis Robert Harris Jr, born in Baltimore, Maryland, USA ~ Best known as a member of the Temptations from 1971 through 1975, singing lead on songs such as Superstar (Remember How You Got Where You Are), Take A Look Around, Papa Was A Rollin' Stone, Masterpiece, and others.
-After leaving the group formed Impact, known for a number of minor disco hits including Happy Man and Give A Broken Heart A Break ~ Harris passed away in 2013
+July 17, 1950 ~ R&B, soul singer Damon Harris, full name Otis Robert Harris Jr, born in Baltimore, Maryland, USA ~ Best known as a member of the Temptations from 1971 through 1975, singing lead on songs such as Superstar (Remember How You Got Where You Are), Take A Look Around, Papa Was A Rollin' Stone, and Masterpiece.
+After leaving the group, Harris formed Impact, known for a number of minor disco hits including Happy Man and Give A Broken Heart A Break ~ Harris passed away in 2013

 July 17, 1948 ~ Kerry Byles Jr, commonly known as reggae, rocksteady, ska singer, songwriter Junior Byles, born in Kingston, Jamaica ~ Also known under the moniker King Chubby.
 Formed the trio the Versatiles in 1967 with Dudley Earl and Ben Louis Davis, known for The Time Has Come.
 After the band disbanded in 1970 Byles would go on to record as a solo artist.
 Known for songs such such as What's The World Coming To, Beat Down Babylon, Place Called Africa, Joshua Desire, Pharaoh Hiding, Fever, Curley Looks and Fade Away.
 Due to a declining health Byles' career would slow down by the end of the 1970s, yet he would continue to record new material from time to time